natasharw/fx-tracker-airflow/README.md

 * Custom plugin for Alpha Vantage
   * Custom hook to Alpha Vantage API
   * Custom operator to load data from Alpha Vantage to S3
+* Custom plugin for Vonage APIs
+  * Custom hook to Vonage API
+  * Custom operator to produce SMS alert
+  * Custom operator to produe text-to-speech alert
+* Test DAGs for failure alerts using Vonage plugin
 * `PapermillOperator` used to refresh Jupyter notebook

 ## Prerequisites